Victoria Police Leaders Mentoring Program Overview

 Victoria Police, Rotary and the Victorian business community have established a successful partnership to deliver the mentoring program for police members who are considered to be high performing leaders within their field.
 For over 14 years the program has provided valuable personal and professional development experiences to over 250 Victoria Police members and to their mentors, who regularly report they gained as much as their mentees.
 All Victorian Rotary Districts participate in this program.
 It is governed by a Steering Committee, comprising members of Victoria Police, the Business Community and Rotary.

-The VPLMP will again run from October this year for 12 months.
 This document provides a brief overview and outlines what it would involve for a Rotary mentor and for their sponsoring club.

 The Victoria Police Strategic Objectives published in September 2015 are about effective police service delivery, improving community safety, working with its stakeholders, achieving through its people and developing its business.

 The mentoring program brings diverse perspectives and experiences from outside Victoria Police to benefit the capability of mentees in meeting these objectives.
 It is delivered in two streams aligned to the developmental needs of participants.
 Senior business executives are assigned as mentors to Police Officers from Superintendent and above (Stream 1) whilst experienced Rotarians are assigned as mentors to Senior Sergeants (Stream 2).

 Senior Sergeants manage over 70% of the Victoria Police membership and are responsible for the front line delivery of service to the community.
 It is because of Rotary’s commitment to community service that it is invited to provide mentors to Stream 2 mentees.
 Through the Stream 2 mentoring program Victoria Police seeks to develop the understanding and capability of mentees in: